pauloggdev/pauloggdev/README.md

 ### Hi👋

-My name is Paulo Gonçalo G. João, graduated in computer science💻 and work as a web developer since 2015
+My name is Paulo Gonçalo G. João, graduated in computer science💻, and work as a web developer since 2015